Prisoner (The Weeknd song)

-"Prisoner" is a song by Canadian singer the Weeknd, featuring American singer-songwriter Lana Del Rey, from the former's second studio album Beauty Behind the Madness (2015).
+"Prisoner" is a song by Canadian singer-songwriter the Weeknd, featuring American singer-songwriter Lana Del Rey, from the former's second studio album Beauty Behind the Madness (2015).
 They co-wrote the song with Illangelo, who co-produced it with the Weeknd.
-It is the first of the five collaborations between the two artists, being followed by "Party Monster", from the Weeknd's third studio album Starboy (2016).
+It is the first of the four collaborations between the two artists, being followed by "Party Monster", from the Weeknd's third studio album Starboy (2016).

 Commercial performance

-"Prisoner" debuted at number 47 on the Billboard Hot 100 with 51,291 copies sold in its first week.
+"Prisoner" debuted at number 16 on the Hot R&B/Hip-Hop Songs chart, with 51,291 copies sold in its first week.
 The song also accrued 3.7 million US streams.

 Live performances

-Del Rey and the Weeknd performed the song live together for the first time on December 9, 2015, at The Forum in Inglewood, California.
+Del Rey and the Weeknd performed the song live together for the first time on December 9, 2015, at the Forum in Inglewood, California.